NixOS/rfcs/rfcs/0127-issues-warnings.md

 ## Future work
 [future]: #future-work

 - The actual process of removing packages is only sketched out here to show how the new infrastructure may improve the situation.
-It is intentionally left as vague as possible, and details should be figured out in a follow-up discussion.
+It is intentionally left as open as possible, and details should be figured out in a follow-up discussion.
 - The problems system is designed in a way that it supersedes a lot of our "insecure"/"unfree"/"unsupported" packages infrastructure.
 There is a lot of code duplication between them.
 In theory, we could migrate some of these to make use of problems.
 At the very least, we hope that problems are general enough so that no new similar features will have to be added in the future anymore.
   - Migrating the existing systems may end up being tricky due to backwards compatibility issues.
 - Inspired by the automation of aliases, we could build tooling for this as well.
 This is deemed out of scope of this RFC because only real world usage will tell which actions will be worthwhile automating, but it should definitely be considered in the future.